GoogleChrome/web-vitals/README.md

 ## Browser Support

-This code has been tested and will run without error in all major browsers as well as Internet Explorer back to version 9 (when transpiled to ES5).
-However, some of the APIs required to capture these metrics are only available in Chromium-based browsers (e.g. Chrome, Edge, Opera, Samsung Internet).
+The `web-vitals` code has been tested and will run without error in all major browsers as well as Internet Explorer back to version 9.
+However, some of the APIs required to capture these metrics are currently only available in Chromium-based browsers (e.g. Chrome, Edge, Opera, Samsung Internet).

 Browser support for each function is as follows:

-- `getCLS()`: Chromium
+- `getCLS()`: Chromium,
-- `getFCP()`: Chromium
+- `getFCP()`: Chromium, Safari Technology Preview
-- `getFID()`: Chromium, Firefox, Safari, Internet Explorer (with polyfill, [see below](#fid-polyfill))
+- `getFID()`: Chromium, Firefox, Safari, Internet Explorer (with the [polyfill](#how-to-use-the-polyfill))
 - `getLCP()`: Chromium
 - `getTTFB()`: Chromium, Firefox, Safari, Internet Explorer

-### FID Polyfill

-The `getFID()` function will work in all browsers if the page has included the [FID polyfill](https://github.com/GoogleChromeLabs/first-input-delay).

-Browsers that support the native [Event Timing API](https://wicg.github.io/event-timing/) will use that and report the metric value from the `first-input` performance entry.

-Browsers that **do not** support the native Event Timing API will use the value reported by the polyfill, and the `entries` array will contain a plain-object version of the native [`PerformanceEventTiming`](https://wicg.github.io/event-timing/#sec-performance-event-timing) object.

-_**Note:** the `duration` and `processingEnd` properties of the `PerformanceEventTiming` will not be present, as they're not exposed by the polyfill._

 ## Development